runtimeverification/haskell-backend/docs/profiling.md

 * [A First Look at Info Table Profiling](https://well-typed.com/blog/2021/01/first-look-at-hi-profiling-mode/) - an intro to the new `-hi` profiling mode in GHC 9.2
 * [Memory Fragmentation: A Deeper Look With ghc-debug](https://well-typed.com/blog/2021/01/fragmentation-deeper-look/) - a demo of the `ghc-debug` tool
 * [Ticky-ticky profiling](https://gitlab.haskell.org/ghc/ghc/-/wikis/debugging/ticky-ticky) - low level cost center like profiling which doesn’t interfere with core optimizations, but is not a stable feature.
-May be replaced by the [`-fprof-late-ccs` flag in GHC 9.4.1](https://ghc.gitlab.haskell.org/ghc/doc/users_guide/profiling.html)?
+The [`-fprof-late-ccs` flag in GHC 9.4.1](https://ghc.gitlab.haskell.org/ghc/doc/users_guide/profiling.html) seems like a proper alternative.
 * [DWARF support in GHC](https://well-typed.com/blog/2020/04/dwarf-1/) and [Towards system profiler support for GHC](https://well-typed.com/blog/2021/07/ghc-sp-profiling/) discuss th epossibility of using native profiling tools like Linux's `perf` to get meaningful data on Haskell programs.
 The second article discusses the possibility of recording Haskell call stacks via `perf`, but this is currently not possible and unlikely in the near future
 * [The Layout of Heap Objects](https://gitlab.haskell.org/ghc/ghc/-/wikis/commentary/rts/storage/heap-objects) - potentially useful information when interacting with `ghc_debug`